mdn/content/files/en-us/web/api/element/index.md

 **`Element`** is the most general base class from which all element objects (i.e. objects that represent elements) in a {{DOMxRef("Document")}} inherit.
 It only has methods and properties common to all kinds of elements.
 More specific classes inherit from `Element`.

-For example, the {{DOMxRef("HTMLElement")}} interface is the base interface for HTML elements, while the {{DOMxRef("SVGElement")}} interface is the basis for all SVG elements and the {{DOMxRef("MathMLElement")}} interface is the base interface for MathML elements.
+For example, the {{DOMxRef("HTMLElement")}} interface is the base interface for HTML elements.
+Similarly, the {{DOMxRef("SVGElement")}} interface is the basis for all SVG elements, and the {{DOMxRef("MathMLElement")}} interface is the base interface for MathML elements.
 Most functionality is specified further down the class hierarchy.

 Languages outside the realm of the Web platform, like XUL through the `XULElement` interface, also implement `Element`.